 Boat and Yacht Insurance

-Boat and yacht insurance keeps you covered from the unexpected things that you may encounter as a boat owner.
+Boat and yacht liability insurance opens in a new window keeps you covered from the unexpected things that you may encounter as a boat owner.
 You fully expect to winterize your boat every winter.
 What you may not count on is the damage caused by fires or weather.
 Insurance policies may also cover accidents caused by drivers as you transport your boat to and from storage, and it might cover damage caused by other boaters who lack insurance.

 Coverage You Can Count On